 Few students will know what's available to them or how to effectively search for information and evaluate what they find.
 Consider assigning an online library workshop which will prepare them for using OneSearch, web search tools, evaluating information, and proper citation format.

 Give students a clear idea in writing of what the assignment involves, suggesting types of sources to be used and not used.
 If specific titles are required, check with a librarian to ensure availability and correct bibliographic information.

 In the online environment, things change quickly, so it's important to verify the availability and location of desired materials such as articles, e-books, and websites.
-Use course reserves to enable large numbers of students to obtain required books or articles.
+Use course reserves to enable students to obtain required books.
 In addition to library materials, personal copies and examples of tests or projects can be placed on reserve for your class.

 Provide students with a range of topics or resources to help distribute access across more materials.
 One literature professor gives his students a list of 20 American short stories to select from for writing a critique, rather than expecting all students to evaluate the same one or two stories.
 A history professor suggests a list of 10 professional history journals for students to choose from for an essay assignment.

 Design assignments that require students to evaluate information or integrate the results of their research, rather than use "scavenger hunt" assignments.